Angelus of the Holy Family « Catholic Insight

-(Another throwback to a different era, a brief Angelus address from Pope Saint John Paul II on this feast of the Holy Family, back in 1996, when it also providentially fell on December 29th, what would normally be the memorial of Thomas a Becket, martyr for the rights of the Church under King Henry II in 1170.
-Note at the end how freezing cold it was in Italy, ‘colder than the north’ the Holy Father – back before the hysteria of global warming, er, pardon me, ‘climate change’.
+(Another throwback to a different era, a brief Angelus address from Pope Saint John Paul II on this feast of the Holy Family, back in 1996.
+Usually this feast is on the second Sunday after Christmas, but with Advent being so long this year, the feast is moved to the previous Friday.
+Note at the end of the Pope’s address his mention of how freezing cold it was in Italy, ‘colder than the north’ the Holy Father – back before the hysteria of global warming, er, pardon me, ‘climate change’.
 Back when more urgent and real matters took priority like, say, the health and prosperity of real human families.
 So a merry feast to one and all!)

 JOHN PAUL II